Crustless Tofu Quiche with Mushrooms and Herbs

 In the same skillet, cook the mushrooms over medium heat, covered, until slightly wilted and beginning to give off liquid.
 Drain the liquid from the pan, stir in the fresh herbs, and remove from the heat.

 Transfer half of the onion mixture to the container of a food processor along with the tofu and curry and process until smooth.

 In a mixing bowl, combine the blended tofu, the remaining onion mixture and the mushroom-herb mixture.
 Mix thoroughly.

 Oil a 9-inch quiche pan or tart pan.
 Sprinkle the bottom with the bread crumbs.
 Pour in the tofu-mushroom mixture and pat in.
-Top with concentric circles of thinly sliced tomatoes, then with the remaining bread crumbs.
+Top with concentric circles of thinly sliced tomatoes.

 Bake for 40 minutes, or until firmly set.
 Let stand for 10 to 15 minutes, then cut into wedges to serve.